-Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati is currently pursuing his Master of Music at The Juilliard School studying under the guidance of Carol Wincenc.
-Giorgio is a proud recipient of Juilliard’s prestigious Kovner Fellowship, an award that has been given for the first time to a flutist.
+Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati is completing his Bachelor of Music degree at The Juilliard School under the tutelage of Carol Wincenc, where he is the first recipient of the prestigious Kovner Fellowship ever awarded to a flutist.

 As a member of the Juilliard Orchestra, Giorgio has served as principal flute in major concert halls in New York City including Carnegie Hall, Alice Tully Hall and the Peter Jay Sharp Theater under the batons of Alan Gilbert, Gianandrea Noseda, Peter Oundjian, Speranza Scappucci, Gerard Schwarz and David Zinman.
 A particular highlight was his performance of Debussy’s Prélude à l’après-midi d’un faune under the baton of David Robertson at David Geffen Hall.
 Giorgio has performed with the National Repertory Orchestra, where he was also heard as a soloist in the Mozart Flute and Harp Concerto.